 When I have a large container filled with already-cooked, chopped onions, it makes my day better.
 Corny but true!

 If I’m making an omelet, I start with a little bit of butter and toss in some onions and other chopped vegetables.
 The onions typically take the longest to soften, so when they’re already cooked, I just need to warm them through, and I’m eating in no time at all.
-When I’m making soup (and I love making soup!), I toss in some pre-roasted onions and I’m on my way.
+When I’m making soup (and I love making soup!), I toss in some pre-roasted onions, and I’m on my way.

 I cook them plain with no oil or salt, so I can modify them for whatever recipe I’m making.